okami101/terraform-hcloud-k3s/README.md

 All nodes including LB will be linked with a proper private network as well as **solid firewall protection**.
 For admin management, only the 1st main control plane (bastion) node will have open ports for SSH (configurable) and kube-apiserver (port **6443**), with **IP whitelist** support.
 Other internal nodes will be accessed by SSH Jump.

+### Load Balancer

-Hetzner Load Balancer will be used for any external public access to your cluster.
+Hetzner Load Balancer can be used for any external public access to your cluster as well as your controller pane.
+Note as this functionality is not directly included in this provider in order to allow maximum flexibility.
+Check `lb.tf.example` for complete example.

 ### OS management